This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - The skin under your splint is red, or you have a new sore.

-- There is a bad smell coming from your splint.
+- You notice a bad smell coming from your splint.

 Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
 Discuss treatment options with your caregivers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.